AzureCosmosDB/gallery/README.md

 And more!

-Explore all things Azure Cosmos DB in one place!
+Explore all things Azure PostgreSQL in one place!

 This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.